davesenior9/WireGuard-Config-Tools/README.md

 # WireGuard Server
 #### Preface
 This is a guide to establish a WireGuard VPN in a Hub and Spoke topology, using AWS as the Hub.
 The Spokes will have the ability to communicate with each other, via the Hub, and if required, the Spokes can have their LANs communicate across the VPN.
+Additionally, you can use this guide to create a 'traditional' VPN Server, in the way that protects ALL data and DNS queries from your ISP.
 #### Create a Domain Name
-As a VPN endpoint requires a destination to terminate, we need to specify an IP address or a Domain Name with our configuration, that is 'Publicly Accessible'.
-There are several variables that can complicate this such as ISP NAT Configurations, Availability Issues, Cost of a fixed 'Public IP', availability to the Internet (Public vs Private) etc. To remove complications, we will use a free AWS instance.
+As a VPN client requires a destination to terminate, we need to specify an IP address or a Domain Name with our configuration, that is 'Publicly Accessible'.
+When using privately owned infrastrcutre, several variables exist that can complicate this such as ISP NAT Configurations, Availability Issues, Cost of a fixed 'Public IP', availability to the Internet (Public vs Private) etc. To remove complications, we will use a free AWS instance.

 By default, and AWS instance will be allocated a Public IP on creation, however, this IP is not permanently allocated to that instance.
 Things such as reboots can cause an instance to 'release' the IP it was using, and be allocated a new one.
 This is problematic as a client device might be installed at a distant location, with a fixed IP address in its VPN Config.
 If the Server then changes that IP Address, the client will never be able to re-establish a connection, as it will have the old/stale address.
-This can be resolved using Dynamic Domain Name Services.
+A potential fix to this is by paying for/using an 'Elastic IP' on AWS.
+This essentially permanantly assigns a 'Public IP' to your AWS Instance.
+However, this would still required you to remember and IP rather than a more memorable naming convetion, this can be resolved using Dynamic Domain Name Services.

 DDNS (when configure) will associate any given Public IP Address, with a preconfigured, Human Readable Domain Name (aka Fully Qualified Domain Name -- FQDN).
 To 'own' a domain name such as Google.com, costs money.
 We will use a free service, with the only caveat being that the domain must be renewed/claimed, every 30 days, otherwise it will be available for use again, by anyone in the world.
+Alternatively, you can use the default AWS FQDN with your instance, that may look like something similiar to this 'ec2-13-211-22-111.ap-southeast-2.compute.amazonaws.com'.
+This will have the effect of a FQDN, but it is lengthy and not memorable.

 #### NO-IP DDNS